Guanyu-Chen08/USTC-001139-26Spring/README.md

 # USTC-001139-26Spring
-Labs for 001139 (Mathematical Modeling), USTC
+This repository contains my lab and project submissions for the course 001139 (Mathematical Modeling) at USTC.

+The original course repository can be found [here](https://github.com/TheVaticanCameos/USTC_MM_26).